 Coming to Grips with Knowledge (With Just One Hand)

 By the time Return of the Jedi rolls around, Luke is a changed man.
-He’s more somber and poised than before.
+He’s still idealistic, but somber.
 He’s accepted the loss of his hand (replaced with a cybernetic appendage), and the fact that Darth Vader is his father.
 He’s also taken to wearing all black and listening to Figrin D’an and the Modal Nodes’ covers of My Chemical Romance songs.

-After helping rescue Han and Leia from intergalactic gangster / space slug / Chris Christie lookalike Jabba the Hutt, Luke makes good on his promise to return to Yoda and resume training.
+After helping rescue Han and Leia from intergalactic gangster / space slug / Chris Christie lookalike Jabba the Hutt, Luke makes good on his promise to return to Yoda to resume training.

 Sadly, Master Yoda is preparing to become one with the Force and dies shortly after Luke reaches him.
-Before he passes into the ether, Yoda has a revealing and heartfelt chat with Luke.
+Before he fades, Yoda has a revealing and heartfelt chat with Luke.
 Shortly after, Luke is visited by the Force Ghost of Obi-Wan Kenobi.
 Knowing the truth, Luke has an opportunity to grill ol’ Ben about why he lied.
 Obi-Wan gives his reasons for fudging the truth about Anakin and drops another truth bomb on Luke: Leia is his sister.

 Before Luke faces Vader again, he informs Leia that they are siblings — and the truth of their parentage.
 In stark contrast to Luke who often knows just enough, Leia notes that “somehow… I’ve always known.”